 - Bake for 15 minutes.
 Then, remove the casserole dish from the oven and sprinkle the remaining ¼ cup cheese over the biscuits and sprinkle with the flakey salt.
 Return to the oven and bake for an additional 12-15 minutes.

 - Allow the casserole to cool at least 10 minutes before serving.
 The gravy will continue to thicken as it cools a bit.
-Store leftovers in a covered container in the fridge for up to 4 days.
+Store leftovers in an airtight container in the fridge for up to 4 days.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.